hipotures/identity/README.md

 ## Format support

 Identity uses GStreamer, and therefore your system's or Flatpak GNOME Platform's installed GStreamer plugins.
-In particular, Identity won't work at all without the `playbin3` element (typically in `gst-plugins-base`) as well as the `gtksink` element (typically in `gst-plugins-good`, although sometimes extracted into its own package).
+In particular, Identity won't work at all without the `playbin3` element (typically in `gst-plugins-base`).

 ## Contributing translations